QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for CEB (-493.75%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
-CEB fails the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for CEB (50.79%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
+Therefore, CEB passes the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-CEB, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 1.45, 1.51, 1.67, 1.10, 0.94, passes since the latest quarter's earnings are on track to be the best yet.
+CEB, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 1.51, 1.67, 1.10, 0.94, 1.50, fails this criterion, as more than 1 dip is unacceptable to the methodology.

 CURRENT PRICE LEVEL: [FAIL]